 Halloween season is nearing, and you are most likely going to end up with extra candy.
-Collect all of them and make a candy bar fondue!
-The setup is simple enough but still will wow your guests or even your kids for a special family treat.
+Collect all of them and make a delicious candy bar fondue!
+The setup is easy enough but still will wow your guests or even your kids for a special dinner family treat.

-For smaller batches or to create different flavors at one-time, place candy in a mason jar.
-Place jars inside the crock-pot and add an inch of water to the bottom of the crock-pot, this will turn your crock-pot into a double boiler.
+For smaller batches or to create different favorite flavors at one-time, place candy in a mason jar.
+Place jars inside the crock-pot dish and add an inch of water to the bottom of the crock-pot dish, this will turn your pot dish into a double boiler.
 I would recommend still using the liner in case there are any spills.
 Making fondue is also a fun project to gift others with.
-Once you have the combined items in a mason jar melt together, you can carefully remove the jar to cooled, place a lid on top, and gift with a bag of pretzels or other food items to share a fondue night with others!
+Once you have the combined items in a mason jar melt together, you can carefully remove the jar to cooled, place a lid on top, and gift with a bag of pretzels or other food items to share a fondue dinner with others!

 Once you are ready to dip, the options are pretty much endless, some of the most common items used for dipper are fruits like strawberries, apples or bananas; bite-size pieces of pound cake brownies, crispy rice treats.
 Pretzel sticks and graham crackers also make for perfect vessels to dip.

 Prep Time: 10 minutes // Cook Time: 2 hours

 - Your candy of choice: Milky Way, Reese’s Cups or other candy bars (Note: Stay away from candy with nuts or cookies inside to keep the consistency smooth)

 - Prep crock pot with liner

 - Place all the ingredients in the slow cooker